 This course offers an opportunity for at-risk NFQF [Math Course Code T and S] to develop the skills needed to learn Math.
-Enrollment in 103 enables code T students to concurrently enroll in Math 104, in place of registration in Math 050.
-Math 103 was offered in Au 94, Au 95, Au 96, and Au 97 under the Math 194A course number.
+Enrollment in 103 enables code T and S students to concurrently enroll in Math 104, in place of registration in Math 050 or 075.